 - Because this wallet is always running, it is much more vulnerable to attack than a Cold wallet.
 This is why is is highly recommended to use a Cold wallet to receive the MasterNode rewards.

-- The Cold wallet is used to both enable the MasterNode server and to collect the rewards for its’ services.
+- The Cold wallet is used to both activate the MasterNode server and to collect the rewards for its’ services.

 - The Cold wallet is normally run at home, behind a firewall, on a Windows, OSX or Linux computer.

-- After the MasterNode is enabled, the Cold wallet can even be run without direct connectivity from the internet, making it a more secure wallet.
+- After the Cold Wallet is used to activate the MasterNode, the Cold wallet can be closed and can even be run without direct connectivity to the internet, making it a more secure wallet.

-- Once the MasterNode is enabled and verified as working, the Cold wallet can then be closed and the MasterNode rewards will still show up the next time the wallet is started and synchronized.
+- If you close the Cold Wallet, or disconnect it from the Internet, the MasterNode rewards will still show up the next time the wallet is synchronized with the network.

 This is the public wallet address that is created in the Cold Wallet.
-It is the address you will use to hold the callateral coins, when you create the MasterNode.
-It will also be the address that receives newly minted coins.
+It is the address you will use to hold the callateral coins when you create the MasterNode.
+It will also be the address that receives the MasterNode rewards.

 Virtual Private Server (VPS)